TyOverby/tyoverby.github.io/posts/bincode_release.md

 <img src="../images/bincode/struct.svg" style="padding: 5px; background:rgb(240, 240, 240)"/>

 ### Encoding Enums
-Enums are serialized as a tag (u32) followed by a their fields serialized in declaration order.
+Enums are serialized as a tag (u32) followed by their fields serialized in declaration order.

 ```rust
 use bincode::{serialize, deserialize};